-A man walked onto a bus, then went up to the driver and said, “God bless you.”
+A man walked onto a bus and went up to the driver and said, “God bless you.”
 He then slit the throat of the innocent victim.

-The why remains a question, but there is no question the killer will now spend the rest of his life behind bars.
+The reason for the killing remains a mystery, but there is no question the killer will now spend the rest of his life behind bars.

 A Florida judge sentenced Justin McGriff to life in prison for killing Thomas Dunn.
 He was previously convicted of first-degree murder.

-McGriff believed someone was out to kill him and the government was watching him, according to WTSP.
+McGriff believed someone was out to kill him and the government was watching him, according to the station.

-"Is he a criminal or is he just this diseased guy getting on a bus who had a psychotic break?" assistant public defender Jamie Kane asked the jury, according to WTSP.
+"Is he a criminal or is he just this diseased guy getting on a bus who had a psychotic break?" assistant public defender Jamie Kane asked the jury.

 During the sentencing hearing, Dunn’s brother, Michael Dunn, tearfully spoke about how the pain hadn’t eased in three years, according to WTVT.